Best solar panel deals for UK homes — June 2026

 How many quotes should I compare?

-Aim for at least two quotes with comparable system sizes.
-When you request quotes via EnergyPlus, you can compare options side by side and focus on value, warranties and installer quality.
+Aim for at least two or three quotes with comparable system sizes.
+When you request quotes via EnergyPlus, you can compare options side by side and focus on value, warranties, SEG eligibility and installer quality.

 How long does installation take?

-A typical domestic install is often completed in a couple of days once scaffolding is in place, though timescales can vary based on roof complexity, electrical work, and scheduling.
+A typical domestic install is often completed in 1–2 days once scaffolding is in place, though the overall timeline can be longer due to survey, design and DNO permissions.
+Adding a battery may extend the install slightly.

 What homeowners look for (and what they wish they’d known)

-Every home is different, but the themes are consistent: clear specs, realistic generation estimates, and responsive aftercare.
-Here are typical sentiments we hear from UK homeowners comparing solar quotes.
+Every home is different, but the themes are consistent: clear specs, realistic generation estimates, the right SEG export tariff, and responsive aftercare.
+Here are typical sentiments we hear from UK homeowners comparing solar quotes in 2026.

 “Comparing quotes properly made the difference.
 One ‘cheap’ option was smaller and had shorter warranties.”